 Lulworth Cove & Visitor Centre

 Lulworth Cove was formed approximately 10,000 years ago by the power of a river and the sea.
 The Cove is a pebble beach and can be very sheltered due to its natural protection.
-Situated near the cove is a Beach Café which serves ice cream, hot and cold drinks.
+Situated near the cove is the Boat Shed Café which serves light bites, snacks, ice cream, hot and cold drinks.

-The Heritage Centre is open daily Monday to Sunday.
-Admission is free and the centre contains exhibitions and displays about the cove and rocks.
+The Visitor Centre is open daily Monday to Sunday.
+Admission is free and the Centre contains exhibitions and displays about the cove and rocks.
 The exhibitions and displays are updated and reviewed regularly.
-Situated in the Heritage Centre is a gift shop stocking rocks, fossils and quality souvenirs.
+Situated in the Visitor Centre is a gift shop stocking rocks, fossils and quality souvenirs.

 Telephone: 01929 400587 (Main Reception)

-The Heritage Centre is open from 10am – 5pm during the Summer and 10am – 4pm in the Winter.
-The Heritage Centre shop is open later during the summer months.
+The Visitor Centre is open from 10am – 5pm during the Summer and 10am – 4pm in the Winter.
+The Visitor Centre Gift shop is open later during the summer months.
 Please call 01929 400587 to check prior to your visit.

 Only guide dogs are permitted within the buildings.